MarioLegenda/go-adjacent-set/README.md

 - *-d* is the database name
 - *-t* is the table name to create

-This command create the table `tableName` with these fields:
+This command creates the table `tableName` with these fields:

 - *tableName_id AUTO_INCREMENT PRIMARY KEY*
 - *name VARCHAR(255) NOT NULL*
-- *parent* INT DEFAULT NULL*
+- *parent INT DEFAULT NULL*

 It also adds a unique constraint called *unique_name* to (you guessed it) the *name* field.
 There is also an index created with this basic statement: